KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 ### Licenses and certificates

-During the installation of the system, licenses and certificates will be required for the system to validate the installation and give access to administrative users.
+During the configuration of the system, licenses and certificates will be required for the system to validate the installation and give access to administrative users.
 Make sure

 * the licenses (i.e. the 2 `*.lic` files) are in the root directory where the server is to be installed
 * the authentification certificates are in the `./cert` directory under the root